ISISComputingGroup/ibex_developers_manual/CP2800-Compressors.md

+There are 2 independent CP2800 Compressors on HIFI_CRYOMAG.
+These provide high pressure helium gas to 2 independent pulse tube cold heads via a valve which allows high pressure gas in and low pressure gas out.
+The valve is driven by the control circuits in the compressors.
+Each cold head has 2 stages, with the hot end of stage 2 linked to the cold end of stage 1.
+The 1st stages of the cold heads get to around 40K and are used to cool the thermal shields surrounding the magnet coils.
+The 2nd stages cool the coils to around 4K, just below the superconducting threshold.

 ### Command data packet

 This gist is that a command looking something like `<STX> <ADR> <CMD_RSP> <DATA> <CKSUM1> <CKSUM2> <CR>` is sent.